OskarKlintrotSkolarbeteWP14/2dv607.oskarklintrot.se/_posts/2015-12-23-my-minimal-state.md

 {% highlight Javascript %}
 state = {
-  data = [],
+  data: [],
-  hidden = false,
+  hidden: false,
-  gameStatus = "start",
+  status: "start",
-  interval = 6,
+  interval: 6,
   practice = true,
-  result = []
+  result: []
 }
 {% endhighlight %}

 I think that the rest of the functionality can be implemented either directly in the React components or by using a combination of the propertys in the state.
 For example, the next button could just trigger the same function as the action that has the interval does.
-The show button could just change `hidden` and maybe also change `gameStatus` to `"pause"`.
+The show button could just change `hidden` and maybe also change `status` to `"pause"`.
 If the user has pressed the show button then the value in the result should be null.
 That could be accomplished by looking at both `hidden` and `practice`.
 If they both are false, then the show button has been pressed and the time should not be stored but `null` instead.

-## Final Refactoring Of React Components

-The last thing to do before I get started with Redux is to make it possible to get the data depending on what settings the user have set.
-The settings lives in different components and I need them all at the same time in order to fetch the correct data but the settings feel overkill to store in the state, I think only the data should live there.
+## Settings

+In order to get the correct data the app need to know what the settings are but I want to separate the state for the actual game and the settings:

+{% highlight Javascript %}
+state.game = {
+  data: [],
+  hidden: false,
+  status: "start",
+  result: []
+}

+state.settings = {
+  start: 0,
+  stop: 9,
+  interval: 6,
+  practice: true
+}
+{% endhighlight %}

+As you can se I moved `interval` and `practice` to the `settings` since that is where I think that the belong.
+I need `practice` in order to know whether or not the data should be shuffled.

 Happy christmas!